After Sweeping Statewide Races, DSA Aims to Put a Socialist Caucus on New York’s City Council - Through democratic, grassroots-powered campaigns and an army of volunteers, socialists are flexing their muscle to bring a left-wing policy agenda to New Yor

-On January 9, tenant organizer Michael Hollingsworth joined a human chain blocking bulldozers from entering a worksite in Brooklyn’s Crown Heights neighborhood.
-The previous spring, a judge in a rezoning suit had issued a temporary restraining order on construction, but real estate developers had ignored it.
-New York City police officers present at the site also refused to recognize the judge’s order and arrested Hollingsworth and his fellow organizers who formed the blockade.
+On January 9, tenant organizer Michael Hollingsworth joined a human chain blocking bulldozers from entering a worksite in Brooklyn’s rapidly gentrifying Crown Heights neighborhood.
+The previous spring, a judge in a rezoning suit issued a temporary restraining order on construction, but real estate developers had ignored it.
+New York City police officers present at the site also refused to recognize the judge’s order and arrested several of the organizers who formed the blockade.

 Hollingsworth links the ordeal to bad decisions made by his City Council representative, Laurie Cumbo.
-Cumbo, who voted in favor of the rezoning and is named in the lawsuit, is one of 35 New York City Council members whose seats will become “open” next year as incumbents face term limits, out of the 51-member Council.
+Cumbo, who voted in favor of the rezoning and is named in the lawsuit, is one of 35 New York City Council members whose seats will become “open” next year as incumbents face term limits, out of the full 51-member Council.
 “We had to sue her because she never engaged with the community in terms of what we wanted for rezoning,” Hollingsworth says.
-After his arrest, Hollingsworth wrote to his tenant union, saying “that empty City Council seat in 2021 is starting to look really good.”
+After being part of the blockade, Hollingsworth wrote to his tenant union, saying “that empty City Council seat in 2021 is starting to look really good.”

 On November 14, the New York City chapter of the Democratic Socialists of America (DSA) endorsed Hollingsworth and five other socialists running for City Council: Adolfo Abreu, Alexa Avilés, Tiffany Cabán, Brandon West and Jaslin Kaur.
 The endorsement announcement came less than two weeks after the November general election, which saw all of NYC-DSA’s endorsed candidates on the ballot—for seats ranging from state senate to the House of Representatives—win their races.